mdaffin/arch-pkgs/README.md

 [hosting an arch linux repository in an amazon s3 bucket]: https://disconnected.systems/blog/archlinux-repo-in-aws-bucket
 [managing arch linux with meta packages]: https://disconnected.systems/blog/archlinux-meta-packages
 [creating a custom arch linux installer]: https://disconnected.systems/blog/archlinux-installer

+## Contributing

+I welcome fixes for bugs or better ways of doing something.
+But these packages and installers are for my personal use and as such I will not approve pull requests for features I do not need.
+Feel free to raise issues if you want help with your own packages, have an interesting idea, want some clarification or want to discuss something generally.

 ## Requirements